 Hull guided Peter Kosgei '11 to eight NCAA individual titles and eight All-America awards in track & field from 2007 to 2009.
 In 2009, Kosgei defended his 2008 victory in the mile at the NCAA indoor championships and repeated his wins in the steeplechase and 5,000-meter run at the outdoor meet.

-TiDelco Ductan '09 qualified for the 2009 NCAA indoor championships in the triple jump under Hull.
+TiDelco Ductan '09 qualified for the 2009 NCAA Indoor Championships in the triple jump under Hull.
 James Russell '09 won four straight NESCAC outdoor pole vault titles from 2006 to 2009 at the NESCAC championships.
-Kosgei breezed to victory in the 800 and the 1,500-meter run and was named the NESCAC meet's most outstanding male performer in 2008 and 2009.
-He was selected the Division III outdoor track athlete of the year by the U.S. Track & Field and Cross Country Coaches Association for the second year in a row in 2009.
+Kosgei breezed to victory in the 800 and the 1,500-meter run and was named the NESCAC meet's Most Outstanding Male Performer in 2008 and 2009.
+He was selected the Outdoor Track Athlete of the Year by the USTFCCCA for the second year in a row in 2009.

-In 2013, Hull coached five athletes to 10 indoor and outdoor all-conference honors based on their performances at the New York State Collegiate Track Conference (NYSCTC), Eastern College Athletic Conference (ECAC) Division III and NESCAC championships.
-Jensen was selected the NYSCTC male indoor rookie of the meet, and Jimmy Alexis '13 finished first in the pole vault at the NESCAC championships.
-Alexis is one of 17 athletes that have earned 32 NESCAC all-conference team honors under Hull since 2001.
+In 2014, Hull coached six athletes to nine indoor all-conference honors based on their performances at the NYSCTC and the Eastern College Athletic Conference (ECAC) Division III championships.
+In 2013, Jensen was selected the NYSCTC Male Indoor Rookie of the Meet, and Jimmy Alexis '13 finished first in the pole vault at the NESCAC championships.
+Alexis is one of 17 athletes who have earned 32 NESCAC all-conference team honors under Hull since 2001.

 Hull received bachelor's and master's degrees from Frostburg State University in Maryland.
 He resides in New Hartford with his wife Ellen, who is Hamilton's head women's cross country and track & field coach.
 They have two daughters -- Emily and Juliet.

-Steve Bellona is in his 17th season as an assistant on the Hamilton College men's track & field coaching staff.
+Steve Bellona is in his 18th season as an assistant on the Hamilton College men's track & field coaching staff.
 Bellona coaches the men's middle-distance and distance runners.
 He was a middle-distance coach at the U.S. Coast Guard Academy prior to arriving at Hamilton and was inducted into the Coast Guard Academy Athletic Hall of Fame in 2008.
-In 2013, Bellona helped Hashem Zikry '13 to indoor all-conference honors in the 5,000-meter run at the New York State Collegiate Track Conference (NYSCTC) championships and in the 3,000-meter run at the Eastern College Athletic Conference Division III meet.
+In 2013, Bellona helped Hashem Zikry '13 to indoor all-conference honors in the 5,000-meter run at the New York State Collegiate Track Conference (NYSCTC) Championships and in the 3,000-meter run at the Eastern College Athletic Conference Division III indoor meet.

 Peter Kosgei '11 finished first eight times at the NCAA indoor and outdoor championships and earned eight All-America awards in track and field under Bellona's guidance.
-Kosgei won the 3,000-meter steeplechase title at the 2007, 2008 and 2009 Division III outdoor championships and added titles in the 5,000-meter run in 2008 and 2009.
+Kosgei won the 3,000-meter steeplechase title at the 2007, 2008 and 2009 Division III Outdoor Championships and added titles in the 5,000-meter run in 2008 and 2009.
 At the 2008 indoor national meet, Kosgei captured first place in the mile and 800-meter run in a matter of about 90 minutes.
 He won the mile again in 2009.

-In 2012, James Grebey '12 earned NYSCTC indoor all-league honors for the 3,000 meters under Bellona.
+In 2012, James Grebey '12 earned NYSCTC indoor all-conference honors for the 3,000 meters under Bellona.
 Grebey made the NYSCTC all-conference outdoor team for the 1,500 meters for the third straight year, and Zikry joined him for the 5,000 meters for the first time.

-Bellona helped Hamilton finish first in the distance medley relay at the 2009 NYSCTC indoor championships, and the Continentals won the 3,200-meter relay at the 2009 outdoor state meet.
+Bellona helped Hamilton finish first in the distance medley relay at the 2009 NYSCTC Indoor Championships and the Continentals won the 3,200-meter relay at the 2009 outdoor state meet.
 Indoor program records have fallen in the 800, 1,000, mile, 3,000 and 5,000 meters since Bellona arrived at Hamilton.
 Outdoor team records have been broken in the 800, 1,500, steeplechase, 5,000 and 10,000 meters since 2008.